frettini/project_alias/README.md

 *We recommend to use the Easy Setup but if you wish to install the project from scratch use the [Raspberry Pi Setup]() instrucrtions.*

 ### Using Alias  🍄
-1. To start using Alias, log on the wifi network called "Project Alias" with any device.
+1. To start using Alias, while on the same network as Alias, go on your browser and connect to (http://raspberrypi.local:5050).

-2. Rename

-3. Under the menu, click **Train Alias** and wait a few seconds for the model to learn the name.
-This name does not necessarily need to be a word but can be a sound and any language.
-So be creative!
-You can always reset your name on the menu. *Tip: it helps to record the name from different locations in your home.*

-4. Try it out!
-Say the name and ask your question once you see a blue light on the device or on your phone.
-Note: once trained there is no need to have the phone connected anymore.

-*If you find Alias is not responding correctly, try to train a few more examples.
-Or if you find Alias is triggering to often, you can go to the menu and turn background sound ON.
-This toggles the background mode and adds any new recordings to the background examples.
-Record and train just as before, but try to capture unique sounds in your environment or even words that sound similar to your chosen name.*
+2. Set up the wake up words and whispers you want to use for your device.

+3. Click on Update Alias, and try it out.

+4. You can also trigger the device from the Trigger button.

+5. You can configure your device by going in the settings, make sure to click on Update Alias to update again.

 ### Settings ⚙️